kudocs/kudocs-tech-exercise/README.md

     bundle exec rspec

-Make the relevant changes and send Kudocs a link to your forked repository, please DO NOT submit a PR to this repository.
+Make the relevant changes, zip up your project and email back to Kudocs.
 Please supply any relevant supporting documentation if you feel neccessary, may cover any of the following below:

  * Any assumptions you made.
  * What potential problems can you identify with the existing code?